The Importance of a Staging Environment in Development

 Chaos Engineering

-Chaos engineering involves simulating potential failures before they occur in a secure testing environment.
+Chaos engineering involves simulating potential failures before they occur in a secure staging environment.
 By conducting this type of analysis, engineers can identify potential issues before they occur in production, improving resilience and uptime.

 User Acceptance Testing (UAT)